 ** Be sure to consult your physician regarding any medical concerns to determine if this type of fast is right for you.

 Another effective method is to abstain from specific foods or drinks.
 The Daniel Fast is a partial fast that excludes meats and sweets but allows vegetables (Daniel 1:12; 10:3).
 This is a great way for people with medical conditions to participate.
+Click here for a free Daniel Fast Guide.
 Again, be sure to consult your physician for your particular situation.

 Another way to implement a partial fast is to fast during specific meal times on a daily basis.
 Spend your breakfast, lunch, or dinner time reading your Bible and praying instead of eating.